Lab4US/gpu-short-course/README.md

 # IUS GPU short-course

 This is a repository for the “Digital Signal Processing with GPUs — Introduction to Parallel Programming” short-course.

-Note: To be informed about any changes in the future, you can press the "Star" and "Watch" buttons, which you can find in the upper right corner.
-Thanks!
+The course overview is [here (PDF)](slides/US-GPU-short-course-info.pdf)

-In case of any questions or problems with the lectures or exercises for this course do not hesitate to [contact us](https://github.com/Lab4US/gpu-short-course/issues/new).
+*Note: To be informed about any changes in the future, you can press the "Star" and "Watch" buttons, which you can find in the upper right corner.
+Thanks!*

 ## Contents
 - `slides`: decks of slides for the presentation,